-Management has assessed both projects individually determining if there are indicators of impairment in respect to the Gbane project.
+Management has assessed both projects individually determining that there were indicators of impairment in respect to the Gbane project and have fully impaired any costs related to this project.
 There are no factors or circumstances that suggest the carrying amount of the limestone tenement exceeds its recoverable amount.